vyca2017/content/content/reference/auth/authentication/user-authentication.md

 ## Signup

-Depending on the enabled [auth providers]() you can use different versions of the `createUser` mutation to create and sign up a new user at the same time.
+Depending on the enabled [authentication providers](!alias-seimeish6e#authentication-providers) you can use different versions of the `createUser` mutation to create and sign up a new user at the same time.

-To allow the creation of new user accounts to everyone, you need to setup your [permissions]() so that `EVERYONE` can call the `createUser` mutation.
+To allow the creation of new user accounts to everyone, you need to setup your [permissions](!alias-iegoo0heez) so that `EVERYONE` can call the `createUser` mutation.
+Make sure to only return data in the `createUser` [mutation payload](!alias-gahth9quoo) that `EVERYONE` can access as well.

 ## User Login

-The [API]() is stateless - that means that users are not considered logged in or logged out per se.
+The [API](!alias-heshoov3ai) is stateless - that means that users are not considered logged in or logged out per se.
 In fact, only requests can be considered authenticated or not.
-In an application, a user can therefor be seen as logged in if she is in possession of [a valid authentication token]() associated with her account.
+In an application, a user can therefor be seen as logged in if she is in possession of [a valid authentication token](!alias-eip7ahqu5o) associated with her account.

-You can use the [`user` query]() to validate a given token.
+You can use the [`user` query](!alias-gieh7iw2ru) to validate a given token.
 For valid tokens, it returns user data, while invalid tokens return no data.